 Spinach and Pistachio Hummus Recipe

-This simple, nutrient-packed recipe teaches how to make creamy pistachio and spinach hummus recipe in just minutes, you can whip up a delicious dip that’s SUPER smooth and CREAMY with only 7 ingredients.
+This simple, nutrient-packed recipe teaches how to make creamy pistachio and spinach hummus in just minutes, You can whip up a delicious dip that’s SUPER smooth and CREAMY with only 7 ingredients.

-If you’re a Hummus fan, my Beetroot Hummus is a yes.
-Roasted Red Pepper Hummus is a bright and tasty option or Easy Creamy all-in-one Avocado Chickpea Hummus is a fantastic combo.
+I love my Naturally Sweetened Muhammara Recipe, but if you’re a Hummus fan, try my Beetroot Hummus.
+Roasted Red Pepper Hummus is a bright and tasty option, and Easy Creamy all-in-one Avocado Chickpea Hummus is a fantastic combo.

-Chickpeas are high in protein and versatile, as they can be added to many sweet or savory dishes.
+Chickpeas are versatile and high in protein, as they can be added to many sweet or savory dishes.
 You might enjoy our meatless Chickpea and Vegetable Curry or a Roasted Vegetable Salad.
 For a sweeter treat, try our Double Chocolate Chickpea Cookies.

-Whether you’re serving it as a snack, a party appetizer, or a healthy addition to your meal, this pistachio and spinach hummus will be a crowd-pleaser.
+Whether you’re serving it as a snack, a party appetizer, or a wholesome addition to your meal, this Pistachio and Spinach Hummus will be sure to please.
 It’s made with wholesome ingredients like chickpeas, tahini, fresh spinach, and pistachios, and it’s naturally vegan and gluten-free.

 Why You’ll Love This Recipe

-Uses basic ingredients – You might already have all the necessary ingredients for this hummus.
-If not, they can all be found at any grocery store—or local market.
+It uses basic ingredients – You might already have all the necessary ingredients for this hummus.
+If not, they can all be found at any grocery store or local market.

-Quick and easy to make – With just seven ingredients, row them into a blender or a food processor.
+It`s quick and easy to make – With just seven ingredients, throw them into a blender or a food processor, and you’re done!

 Super fluffy and creamy – Thanks to the aquafaba, this hummus is extra creamy.